 Typically there is an assumption that role and capabilities always come together and are inseparable however that is not completely true.
 You can create a role that does not have any capabilities while you can have a capability that is not assigned to any role.
 That is why we’ve written two separate article that give you more in-depth details about Roles as well as Capabilities.

 Learn more » What is a WordPress Role

 Learn more » What is a WordPress Capability

-WordPress roles and capabilities is the very basic concept behind the access control management for the WordPress website.
+WordPress roles and capabilities are the very basic concepts behind the access control management for the WordPress website.
 Truly understanding what it is, how it works and how can you combine them together, you can create complex membership websites or simply manage what other users can or cannot do within a site.